czpratt/Module0WholeTileTriggering-development/README.md

 - `configuration.py`: Handles tile layout information directly from passed `.yaml` file

-- `selection.py`: Obtains information from a passed datalog file If a cut on the number of hits per tile per event is specified, a dictionary is returned that is formatted as:
+- `selection.py`: Obtains information from a passed datalog file.
+If a cut on the number of hits per tile per event is specified, a dictionary is returned that is formatted as:
   ```
     {evid_1: {tile_id_1: nhits_1, tile_id_2: nhits_2, ...},
      evid_2: {tile_id_1: nhits_1, ...}